hritikpatidar/React-JavaScript-interview-questions/README.md

 export default Counter;
 ```

-## Question 2: What is Hooks and discribe imp hooks?
+## Question 2: What is Hooks and Important Hooks Explained	?
 **Answer:** React Hooks allow you to use **state** and **other React features** in functional components.

 ## 🔹 1. `useState`